 One could decline, of course, but it will reflect badly on the person.
 It would mean that the person is not a man of metal or a warrior.

 Some people are good at it, and some are not; you practice and practice.

 History Of Ardha Dance

 Historically, Ardha traces its roots in the tribal feuds of the Arabian Peninsula and the rituals performed in the Bedouin camps ahead of the battle.

 Ardha has evolved, raising morale and preparing combatants for war in its progression from traditional war chants.

 Its origins are in the central Najd region of Saudi Arabia, with variations found across the Gulf in Qatar, Kuwait, and the United Arab Emirates.

 Ardha echoes the past, the variation practiced in Saudi Arabia today.

-It was once performed to encourage warriors and instill enthusiasm in them to advance against the enemy.
+It was once performed to encourage warriors and instill their enthusiasm to advance against the enemy.

-It was an exhibition of Prowess in dancing, handling weapons, and an exhibition of the warriors’ physical fitness.
-Today, it is celebratory in its nature.
+It was an exhibition of Prowess in dancing, handling weapons, and the warriors’ physical fitness.
+Today, it is celebratory.